Treatment of Eating Disorders

 - Bone issues such as osteoporosis

-Bulimia is often hard to spot since people usually do it privately, but it is crucial that those that suffer from bulimia seek treatment for eating disorders.
+Bulimia is often hard to spot since people usually do it privately, but it’s crucial to seek treatment as it is life- and health-threatening.

-A binge eating disorder, or BED, is when a person losses control of his or her eating.
+A binge eating disorder, or BED, is when a person losses control of their eating.
 Like bulimia, binge eaters eat large amounts of food in a short time.
 However, with binge eating disorders, people do not purge their bodies of calories.

 People who struggle with a binge eating disorder are often overweight or obese.
 And while binge eating can start at any age, people typically begin developing this unhealthy eating pattern in their older teens and early 20s.